Olive Oil and Lemon Juice For Kidney Stones

 Apple Cider Vinegar

-Apple cider vinegar is commonly listed as a home remedy to treat kidney stones.
-I could not find any published research, in animals or humans, to support the claim that apple cider vinegar dissolves kidney stones.
-It is not recommended.
+Apple cider vinegar is commonly listed as a home remedy to treat or dissolve kidney stones.
+I could not find any published research, in animals or humans, to support this claim It is not recommended.

 Cranberry Juice